Part 17: Design Trajectories with Astrogator

 5. Insert () the Inclination () component on the selected components list.

-6. Click OK to close the User - Selected Results - Prop 1 Rev dialog box.
+6. Click OK to confirm your selections and close the User - Selected Results - Prop 1 Rev dialog box.

 Setting up the differential corrector profile